Education Secretary invites teaching unions to talks about pay amid strikes

 In its submission for next year’s review, the Department for Education said: “The department’s view is that an award of 3.5% (3% awards for experienced teachers, plus awards to raise starting salaries to £30,000) will be manageable within schools’ budgets next year, on average, following the additional funding provided at autumn statement.”

-However, the department said that difficulty forecasting energy costs could mean more money than expected could became available.
+However, the department said that difficulty forecasting energy costs could mean more money than expected could become available.

 The submission said: “Different energy scenarios mean that more headroom could be available than the 3.5% currently estimated.